Your Complete Guide to T. Rex Dinosaurs!

 and is Public Domain.

 Rothschild and Molnar (2008) investigated Tyrannosaur arms.
-They specifically looked at stress fractures in the
+They looked for stress fractures in the

-arms of T. rex.
-They found that stress fractures in Tyrannosaurus limbs were common.
+arms of T. rex and found that stress fractures were common.
 What's the big deal about

 trauma.
 This means T. rex was actively using its arms for something.